Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Introduction

 For multidimensional models ($d\geq 2$), one of the only notions of contour available beyond the short-range case were proposed by Park \cite{Park1, Park2}, on an extension of Pirogov-Sinai theory.
 Park's arguments work for pair interactions and finite state space, but the interaction's exponent has to be assumed $\alpha>3d+1$.
-Before this, in \cite{GGR}, Ginibre, Grossmann, and Ruelle proved the phase transition for $\alpha >d+1$ and state space $\{-1,+1\}$, using an enhanced Peierls argument.
+Before this, in \cite{GGR}, Ginibre, Grossmann, and Ruelle extended the usual Peierls argument for a class of interactions more general than nearest-neighbor.
+Their result implies that, if we add a long-range perturbation to the nearest-neighbor model of the form $K_{x,y} = K|x-y|^{-\alpha}$, with $K$ a real constant, the cost of erasing a contour $\gamma$ from a family of contours $\Gamma$ containing $\gamma$ is bounded below by $2\left(J - |K| c_\alpha\right)|\gamma|$, where $c_\alpha = \sum_{k\in \Z^d\setminus\{0\}}|k|^{1-\alpha} - 2d$.
+Notice that this lower bound is positive for $K$ small enough and $\alpha>d+1$.
+Indeed, their result holds in more generality: the constant $K$ may be replaced by a family of real constants $K_{x,y}$ with $\sup_{\{x,y\}\in \Z^d}|K_{x,y}|$ small enough.
+Notice that the sign of $K_{x,y}$ may change, making their result applicable for antiferromagnetic long-range perturbations, for instance.
+Since the methods of Ginibre-Grossmann-Ruelle hold for antiferromagnetic perturbations, the results by van Enter \cite{vanEnter81} and Biskup, Chayes, and Kivelson \cite{Bisk} show that their enhanced Peierls argument is not generalizable for $d<\alpha\leq d+1$, since an arbitrarily small antiferromagnetic long-range interaction with this decay forces the magnetization to be zero.

 One of our main contributions in this paper is to present a proof for the phase transition at low temperature for the \emph{ferromagnetic long-range Ising model on the lattice $\Z^d$} with $d\ge 2$.
-Our proof combines ideas from \cite{ Cass, Fro3, Fro2, Park1, Park2, Pres}, and we are able to obtain the argument in the case of zero magnetic field for the sharp region $\alpha > d$.
+Our proof combines ideas from \cite{ Cass, Fro3, Fro2, Park1, Park2, Pres}, and we are able to obtain the Peierls argument in the case of zero magnetic field for the sharp region $\alpha > d$.
+Notice that the positivity of the magnetization follows from the GKS inequalities and the Peierls argument for the nearest neighbor Ising model.
+The novelty in our results resides in the fact that we have a contour argument applicable to models where the correlation inequalities do not imply the phase transition or even do not hold, such as the model with a decaying field in the former case and to random magnetic fields \cite{Johannes}, in the later.

 It is well known that ferromagnetic Ising models do not present phase transition in the presence of a uniform magnetic field; see Lee and Yang \cite{LY1,LY2}.
 When the field is not constant, the situation drastically changes.
 There is some literature about models with fields, including the famous case of the random field.
 See, for instance, \cite{BBL,BBCK,BEE,Bov, BK,CMR,GPY,Preston}.